Skip to content

 0.5 / 1

-The company only reports that it performs audits on its suppliers' compliance with local environmental regulations, specifically in the context of waste management and land clearing.
+The company reports that it performs audits on its suppliers' compliance with relevant local labour and environmental regulations.

 • N